-If you’re fully vaccinated and ready to take your first vacation in over a year, you might be wondering: “what countries can Americans visit right now?”
+If you’re fully vaccinated and ready to take an international vacation, you might be wondering: “What countries can Americans visit right now?”
 With vaccine rates on the rise, some countries are slowly beginning to reopen to tourism.

 Certain nations have tentatively begun to re-accept U.S. passport holders, providing they agree to specific regulations such as showing proof of being fully vaccinated, PCR testing for COVID-19 or mandatory quarantines.

-Currently, you’ll also need to show a negative antigen test or a nucleic acid amplification test (NAAT) test result (taken up to three days before your flight) in order to board any aircraft returning to the U.S. from overseas.
-(Alternatively, you can show medical documents if you had COVID-19 in the past 90 days.)
+Currently, you’ll also need to show a negative antigen test or a nucleic acid amplification test (NAAT) test result (taken within one day of your flight) in order to board any aircraft returning to the U.S. from overseas.
+(Alternatively, you can show proof of recovery if you had COVID-19 in the past 90 days.)

 If you’re thinking of heading overseas, here’s what you need to know about where you can go and what the requirements are for American visitors.